copernicus-mogley/zkav.club/opportunities/README.md

 * Gigs are paid in Zcash.
 Work done in a given month is paid at the start of the following month.

 * We work across communities and ecosystems; sometimes the event pays, sometimes a grant or sponsor does.
-Sometimes we’re scrappy.
+Sometimes we’re working with what we’ve got.

 * [Coordinator roles](#coordinator-roles) are mostly async and collaborative: you’ll be working with other coordinators and the [gigs networks](#gigs-skill-networks) to assemble complete deliverables.

 * Our default is lightweight and text-first: each Recording Station item keeps a simple “source of truth” file that evolves with the item (format is flexible).

 * New but hungry?
 Tell us.
-We can match some gigs to learning paths.
+When it makes sense, we can match some gigs to learning paths.

 [Back to zkav.club](/) (or jump to [Join the Club](/#join-the-club).)